-Sponsorship is required for studies under the Research Governance Framework(s) including trials that that fall within the scope of the Clinical Trial Regulations.
-It may take some time to secure a sponsor(s), so identification of the sponsor must be considered early in the planning process.
+Sponsorship is required for studies under the UK Policy Framework for Health and Social Care Research including trials that that fall within the scope of the Clinical Trial Regulations.
+It may take some time to secure a sponsor(s)*, so identification of the sponsor must be considered early in the planning process.

-- Insurance and compensation in the event of injury in Phase I clinical trials: Guidance developed by the Association for the British Pharmaceutical Industry, the BioIndustry Association and the Clinical Contract Research Association, in consultation with the Department of Health and the National Research Ethics Service.
+- Insurance and compensation in the event of injury in Phase I clinical trials: Guidance developed by the Association for the British Pharmaceutical Industry, the Bio Industry Association and the Clinical Contract Research Association, in consultation with the Department of Health and the National Research Ethics Service.

 - NHS R&D Forum webpages: Resources, training and a community of practice for non-commercial sponsor organisations.